ElisabethHuhn/pmSongs/app/src/main/java/com/example/android/pmsongs/readme.txt

 SUCCESS.

 - Show something early and often
-- Do not get so engrossed in adding features that it is too expensive to throw away if not useful
+- Do not get so engrossed in adding features that are too expensive to throw away if not useful

 And one last proverb
-If you don't know what success looks like before you start, then it doesn't matter what you do, when you are done someone important will think you failed.
+If you don't know what success looks like before you start, then it doesn't matter what you do, when you are done someone *important* will think you failed.

 Which gives me another good reason for making a process where "That ain't it" is success, because we are certain to encounter it.